---- SRIM 2006 ----

-It is not necessary to remove old copies of SRIM before installing SRIM-2006.
-SRIM-2006 will be installed in a separate directory, and it will not interfere with running the old copy of SRIM.
+It is not necessary to remove old copies of SRIM before installing SRIM-2011.
+SRIM-2011 can be installed in a separate directory, and it will not interfere with running the old copy of SRIM.

 ====================================================